Orbit: Learn the game behind the glass

 Lesson Detail

-Each lesson presents focused guidance, breaking mechanics into digestible, actionable pieces.
+Each lesson delivers focused guidance, breaking mechanics into digestible, actionable pieces.
 Visual cues and motion reinforce understanding without relying on text-heavy explanations.

 Practice / Drill

-Interactive exercises let players practice specific skills safely in a digital environment.
-Feedback is immediate, helping players identify mistakes and improve.
-This includes flipper traps, identifying targets, reading ball speed, and evaluating danger.
+Interactive exercises let players safely practice specific skills in a digital environment.
+Immediate feedback highlights mistakes and supports improvement.
+Exercises include flipper traps, target recognition, reading ball speed, and evaluating danger.

 Progress & Vision

-Shows player growth and mastery.
-XP, streaks, and optional real-world verification create a sense of progression and connect digital learning to physical play.
+Tracks player growth and mastery.
+XP, streaks, and optional real-world verification create a sense of progression and link digital learning to physical play.

 Orbit is designed to grow with players and manufacturers, blending gamified progression with future-ready features.